Report of the Charles Parker Day 2009, National Media Museum, Bradford

 in Association with the Centre For Broadcasting History Research,

-Director, The Centre for Broadcasting History Research
+by Professor Seán Street, Director, Centre for Broadcasting History Research

 The sixth annual Charles Parker Day event was held on Friday 3 April in the splendid setting of the National Media Museum in Bradford.
 The venue proved to be an ideal one for the varied presentations and screenings, and the NMeM staff handled the logistics with great efficiency and courtesy.

 The day began with a fascinating insight into the early development of the Radio Ballads from location to studio by Peter Cox.
 Taking as his starting point The Song of a Road, the author of Set Into Song – Ewan MacColl, Charles Parker, Peggy Seeger and the Radio Ballads explored the evolution of the production process towards the optimum methodology as exemplified in Singing the Fishing.

 Peter’s presentation was followed by Gerry Harrison’s intriguingly titled talk, “The real Guy Pringle”.
 This was the name that R. D. (Reggie) Smith’s wife, Olivia Manning, gave him when she wrote her Balkan and Levant trilogies.
 After the war, recruited into the BBC by MacNeice and in spite of his Communism, Reggie enjoyed an almost legendary career as a producer in Features and Drama, working with MacColl, Parker and Donnellan as well as “the knights and dames of the stage”.
 Gerry is working on a biography of Smith, and his talk certainly whetted the appetite for this!